-(1)The columns of 'Investee', 'Location', 'Main business activities', Initial investment amount' and 'Shares held as at 6/30/2021' should fill orderly in the Company's (public company's) information on investees and every directly or indirectly controlled investee's investment information, and note the relationship between the Company (public company) and its investee each (ex. direct subsidiary or indirect subsidiary) in the 'footnote' column.
+(1)The columns of 'Investee', 'Location', 'Main business activities', Initial investment amount' and 'Shares held as at 6/30/2022' should fill orderly in the Company's (public company's) information on investees and every directly or indirectly controlled investee's investment information, and note the relationship between the Company (public company) and its investee each (ex. direct subsidiary or indirect subsidiary) in the 'footnote' column.

-(2)The 'Net profit (loss) of the investee for the six-month period ended 6/30/2021' column should fill in amount of net profit (loss) of the investee for this period.
+(2)The 'Net income (loss) of the investee for the six months ended 6/30/2022 column should fill in amount of net income (loss) of the investee for this period.

-(3)The 'Investment income (loss) recognised by the Company for the six-month period ended 6/30/2021' column should fill in the Company (public company) recognised investment income (loss) of its direct subsidiary and recognised investment income (loss) of its investee accounted for under the equity method for this period.
-When filling in recognised investment income (loss) of its direct subsidiary, the Company (public company) should confirm that direct subsidiary's net profit (loss) for this period has included its investment income (loss) which shall be recognised by regulations.
+(3)The 'Investment income (loss) recognised by the Company for the six months ended 6/30/2022 column should fill in the Company (public company) recognised investment income (loss) of its direct subsidiary and recognised investment income (loss) of its investee accounted for under the equity method for this period.
+When filling in recognised investment income (loss) of its direct subsidiary, the Company (public company) should confirm that direct subsidiary's net income (loss) for this period has included its investment income (loss) which shall be recognised by regulations.